Swedish calendar: Easter

-Easter was to be calculated according to the Easter rules of the Julian calendar from 1700 until 1739, but from 1700 to 1711, Easter Sunday was dated in the anomalous Swedish calendar, described above.
+Between 1700 and 1711, the date of Easter was computed by applying the Easter rules of the Julian calendar to the anomalous Swedish calendar.
+For most years, the resulting date coincided with the standard Julian Easter, diverging from it in 1705, 1709 and 1711.
+It also differed from the Gregorian Easter in 1701, 1704, 1708 and 1709.
+As a result, in 1709, Sweden celebrated Easter on a unique date: four weeks after the Gregorian Easter and one week before the Julian Easter.

-In 1740, Sweden finally adopted the "improved calendar" already adopted by the Protestant states of Germany in 1700 (which they used until 1775).
+In 1740, Sweden adopted the "improved calendar" (Verbesserte Calender) already adopted by the Protestant states of Germany in 1700 (which they used until 1775).
 Its improvement was to calculate the full moon and vernal equinox of Easter according to astronomical tables, specifically Kepler's Rudolphine Tables at the meridian of Tycho Brahe's Uraniborg observatory (destroyed long before) on the island of Ven near the southern tip of Sweden.
 In addition to the usual medieval rule that Easter was the first Sunday after the first full moon after the vernal equinox, the astronomical Easter Sunday was to be delayed by one week if this calculation would have placed it on the same day as the first day of Jewish Passover week, Nisan 15.
 It conflicts with the Julian Easter, which could not occur on the 14th day of the moon (Nisan 14), but was permitted on Nisan 15 to 21 although those dates were calculated via Christian, not Jewish, tables (see Computus).
 The resulting astronomical Easter dates in the Julian calendar used in Sweden from 1740 to 1752 occurred on the same Sunday as the Julian Easter every three years but were earlier than the earliest canonical limit for Easter of 22 March in 1742, 1744 and 1750.

 After the adoption of the Gregorian solar calendar in 1753, three astronomical Easter dates were one week later than the Gregorian Easter in 1802, 1805 and 1818.
 Before Sweden formally adopted the Gregorian Easter in 1844, two more should have been delayed in 1825 and 1829 but were not.

-Finland was part of Sweden until 1809 when it became the autonomous Grand Duchy of Finland within the Russian Empire due to the Finnish War.
-Until 1866, Finland continued to observe the astronomical Easter, which was one week after the Gregorian Easter in 1818, 1825, 1829 and 1845.
-However, Russia then used the Julian calendar and Julian Easter so the comparison given above applies: that the astronomical Easter agreed with the Julian Easter about every third year but was sometimes earlier than 22 March in the Julian calendar.
+Meanwhile, Finland had been separated from Sweden in 1809 as a result of the Finnish War, becoming the autonomous Grand Duchy of Finland within the Russian Empire.
+Consequently, new Swedish laws and reforms no longer applied there.
+Until 1866, Finland continued to observe astronomical Easter, which occurred one week after the Gregorian Easter in 1818, 1825, 1829 and 1845.
+In 1825 and 1829, the date of astronomical Easter coincided with Julian Easter.
+In 1845, Finland was the only country to celebrate Easter on 30 March.
+This would have occurred again in 1869, but Finland adopted the Gregorian reckoning at the start of that year.